-- theft or violent crime with at least a one year sentence
+- Serious theft or violent crime with 1+ year sentence

 Moral turpitude refers to “an act or behavior that gravely violates the sentiment or accepted standard of the community”.
 This is quite vague, and it isn’t entirely clear what crimes could fall under this category.
 This is up to the U.S. courts.